Massachusetts Coronavirus Update: Cases Now Up to 256

+Massachusetts Gov. Charlie Baker was set to brief the public Thursday after touring a laboratory where testing for the novel coronavirus is taking place.

+Baker and other officials were scheduled to speak to media after touring the Quest Diagnostics laboratory facility in Marlborough at 10 a.m.

-The total number of coronavirus cases in Massachusetts is up to 256, public health officials said Wednesday, a jump from 218 just a day earlier.
+The appearance comes after the state reported Wednesday 256 cases of COVID-19, a jump from 218 just a day earlier.

 Massachusetts is one of the states in the U.S. with the most coronavirus cases in the country so far.
 While no one has died from the virus locally, more than 100 people have died nationwide.
 And on Wednesday, Connecticut reported New England's first coronavirus death.